sombriks/rosetta-beer-store/beer-store-service-express-knex/README.md

 # beer-store-service-express-knex

 This sample repo shows how to build the beer store service using express and knex with bookshelf in a relational way.

 [Express](https://expressjs.com/) does all the routing while [knex](http://knexjs.org/) manages databases migrations and [bookshelf](http://bookshelfjs.org/) maps tables.

 We also use [nodemon](https://nodemon.io/) for automated process reload.

-Although we use *sqlite* as database 'server', knex provides integration with mysql, postgresql, mssql and oracle.
+Although we use _sqlite_ as database 'server', knex provides integration with mysql, postgresql, mssql and oracle.

-## How do i run this?
+## How to run this

 Open a terminal in this folder and: